 Graduation Application Process

-The student completes the Graduation Application and submits the $100.00 graduation fee by the deadlines stated in the table below:
+The student completes the Graduation Application by the deadlines stated in the table below.

 Graduation Date Graduation Application Due Date April December 1 July April 1 December July 1